 Guide service for carp and buffalo, smallmouth buffalo fishing, carp fishing in texas, texas buffalo, texas carp fishing, carppro texas guide service, CarpPro, baitpro, carp fishing in texas, texas fishing guides, texas fishing guide carp, buffalo carp, buffalo carp fishing, carp texas, buffalo texas, texas rough fish guide, texas carp and buffalo, carp anglers group, texas fishing forum, Austin Anderson carp, Austin Anderson, IGFA record buffalo, igfa, lake sam rayburn carp, lake fork carp and buffalo, lake fork carp, lake fork buffalo, pondbass, pond bass guide, us carp guide, us buffalo guide, us carp fishing guide, uk carp fishing guide, smallmouth buffalo fishing, austin team championship, texas carp and buffalo challenge, usa carp fishing, usa buffalo fishing

 Commons are, well, common in Texas.
 Most of the carp you can expect to catch in Texas will likely be commons.
 The current state record carp is 43 lbs 12 oz, and many believe several Texas lakes are capable of breaking the record.
-Massive lakes like Toledo, Fork, Rayburn, and Lake ‘o the Pines could hold a fish over fifty, but their immense size has concealed them well if there are a couple out there.
+Massive lakes like Toledo, Fork, Rayburn, and Lake ‘o the Pines could hold a fish over fifty, but the immense size of these lakes has concealed these larger fish well if there are a couple out there.